East Grand School's Natural Resource Emphasis

 The Middle School faculty and staff have developed an integrated program to support interdisciplinary place-based programming for students in grades 6-8.
 Students rotate through content-focused, traditional courses and project weeks to expose students to different types of learning experiences.
 During project weeks, students are deeply immersed in place-based learning that is connected to their content skill development and grounded in social-emotional learning guided by the Habits of Mind.
 The first year of this innovative program was focused on Sense of and Appreciation for Place.
 Students created a Field Guide (sample pages to the left) of the East Grand region which is on display at the local convenience store and area resorts.
 Teachers have experienced particular success incorporating the Habits of Mind.
 Here is what students say:

 Student #1 - “ I have worked at these habits of mind all year.
 I have improved at most of them.
 I want to tell you how I improved.
 In thinking interdependently...I used to not think in many circumstances that working in a team would help.
 Now I understand.
 In striving for accuracy Khan Academy helped.
 I started redoing tests automatically if I didn’t get 100.
-In listening to other I improved by starting to listen to the people in groups and it helped.”
+In listening to others I improved by starting to listen to the people in groups and it helped.”

 Student #2 - “I have gotten a little better at striving for accuracy and finding humor.
 I have gotten a lot better with thinking interdependently.
 I am more comfortable with working in groups.”